sensu/sensu-docs/content/sensu-go/6.7/web-ui/sensu-catalog.md

 The resulting resource definitions represent Sensu's recommended configuration for the integration.

-### Integration versions

-When you click the **INSTALL** button, Sensu automatically installs the newest version of the integration.

-If an integration has multiple versions, you can click the dropdown arrow next to the **INSTALL** button to select them.

-If you previously installed the integration, the first version number listed represents the integration's current file on disk.
-The version number for your current file will start with `9999`.

-After the number for your current file on disk, other versions of the integration are listed from oldest to newest.
-Select a version number to review version-specific information like the README and changelog.

 ## Use secrets in integrations

 The Sensu Catalog integrations are preconfigured to use Sensu's `Env` secrets provider for sensitive information the integrations might require, like passwords and API tokens.